-So what does “reclaiming your life” mean?
+What does “reclaiming your life” mean?

-If you’ve been taken back by God from an abusive (adulterous, childish, or addicted) husband, then reclaiming your life is very important.
+If you’ve been taken back by God from an abusive (adulterous, foolish, or addicted) husband, then reclaiming your life is very important.
 It’s taking each part of your life and learning to reclaim what was lost or misplaced during a marriage (or during the divorce).
 Things you gave up to circle your life around the created instead of the Creator.
 It’s deciding that you will be a victor over your circumstances rather than a victim, even if that’s hard.

 Here are just some of the ways you can reclaim your life after divorce.